Aniruddh-14/Sell_desk/README.md

 # 1. Problem Statement

 ## Problem Title
-The “Data Trap” in Traditional Retail Inventory Management.
+The “Data Trap” in Traditional Retail Inventory Management

 ## Problem Description
 Small and medium retailers rely heavily on intuition and manual bookkeeping.
 Invoices are stored as paper documents, and manual data entry into billing software is slow and error-prone.